 4. Smooth and partially smooth waters

-The geographical limits prescribed for the purposes of the definitions of “smooth waters” and “partially smooth waters” in section 3(1) of the Act are those set out in Schedule 1.
+The geographical limits prescribed for the purposes of the definitions of smooth waters and partially smooth waters in section 3(1) of the Act are those set out in Schedule 1.

 5. Classification of vessels